 Note: Creating a Service Account with Restricted Access¶

 We recommend creating the service account with the Editor role as mentioned, but in some cases an organization might want to further restrict permission for the service account.
 In such a situation Aviatrix recommendation is to have at least following roles assigned to service account so that Aviatrix can perform its functions properly, such as managing the compute resources, route tables, firewall rules, shared service VPC network, etc.

 - Organization Administrator (required for GCP Shared VPC)

 - Project IAM Admin (required for GCP Shared VPC)

-If an organization is currently using GCP Shared VPC or planning to use in future then it is a requirement to enable Organization Administrator and Project IAM Admin as well.
+If an organization is currently using GCP Shared VPC or planning to use in future, then enabling Organization Administrator and Project IAM Admin is also required.

 In addition to restricting the GCP roles, you can restrict the rights for those roles.
 You can grant roles permission to perform the following tasks: